aycangulez/tie-in/README.md

 Syntax: `createRels(comp, rels, trx)`

-Creates records (*rels*) related to a component (*comp*).
+Creates relationships between the records in *rels* and the component record (*comp*).
 You can also pass an optional knex transaction (*trx*) if you would like to run this operation inside a transaction as a part of other database operations.

 Related records can be upstream (referencing the newly created record) and/or downstream (referenced from the record).
 Related records can optionally have types specified by *relType*.